 Your work, as I have seen it, is truly impressive.
+The speed

-The speed of scaling up rainwater harvesting in Guinea Bissau especially (and other countries as well) is impressive.
+of scaling up rainwater harvesting in Guinea Bissau especially (and other countries as well) is impressive.
 And you have done this without big international or national backing.
 It shows how the approach and the technology is valued by the people in need of clean water.

-The impressive thing is not only the numbers of rainwater tanks built and used, but also the constant improvement of the tanks.
+The impressive thing is not only the numbers of rainwater cisterns built and used, but also the constant improvement of the cisterns.
 They are made simpler to construct and sturdier.
-The new Calabash tank is the optimised tank incorporating a long experience.
+The new Cistern Calabash is the optimised cistern incorporating a long experience.